Ambulance Operator (AO) Program

 For more information on the program and to view the Job Flyer, please click here (Ambulance Operator Job Flyer)

 The hiring process will begin with the Application Phase.
 To apply for the A/O Position, click on https://www.governmentjobs.com/careers/cityoflaverne/.
-Interested candidates must meet minimum requirements, at time of appointment, which include a valid and current EMT-1 Certification, CPR card and California driver’s license with Ambulance Driver Certification.
+Interested candidates must meet the minimum requirements, at time of appointment, which include a valid and current EMT-1 Certification, CPR card and California driver’s license with Ambulance Driver Certification.
 Graduation of a State Certified Fire academy is highly desirable.
 All application requirements must be meet in order to proceed to the next phase of the hiring process.
 For more information on the application process, please review the Job Flyer.

 Successful applicants will then be invited to an oral interview to evaluate the candidate’s ability to communicate, interact with fire personnel, and perform in the capacity of an EMT.
 The interview will be graded as a Pass/Fail, and only those candidates that receive a passing score will be invited to continue in the process.